Joe-McCann/cs-241-hugo-notes/content/course/softwareEngineering/Interview/distinctRemovals.md

 ## Getting to the Solution

 The solution is pretty straightforward to get to in this problem.
 The thing about removals is that for each removal, we want to get the most "bang for our buck", which we can achieve by at all points by removing the least common item.
+Lets consider the example we had before of `arr=[1,1,4,6,7]` and $M=2$.
+Clearly there would be no reason to remove the two $1$'s which would only remove one distinct item, when we could remove two items that are only appearing once each.
+This will lead us to our optimal algorithm

+1. Count how many each item in the array appears
+2. Continually remove the lowest appearing item until you cannot remove any more items
+3. Return the remaining amount of items.